oschulz/BitOperations.jl/README.md

 ## Documentation

-A Julia package for bit and register operations.
-This is mainly intended for Julia code that needs to talk to hardware (with a register-based memory model) or work with intricate binary data formats.
+BitOperations is a Julia package for bit and register operations.
+It is mainly intended for Julia code that needs to communicate with hardware (e.g. with a register-based memory model) or work with intricate binary data formats.

 * [Documentation for stable version](https://oschulz.github.io/BitOperations.jl/stable)
 * [Documentation for development version](https://oschulz.github.io/BitOperations.jl/dev)